yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 AMD recently released their Zen 4 CPUs with 3D V-Cache technology, and in an effort to copy Intel in weirdness, they decided to release a top of the line asymmetric design with the 7950X3D.

-Only one of this gaming beast CPU’s two CCDs (modules containing 8 cores each) has access to the expanded L3 V-Cache, and the decision on which one to use is up to Windows Game Bar.
+Only one of this gaming-beast CPU’s two CCDs (modules containing 8 cores each) has access to the expanded L3 V-Cache, and the decision on which one to use is up to Windows Game Bar.
 To our dismay, there is no hardware scheduler here.
 The chipset driver and a Windows toggle decides which mode is better.